oHominio/hominio/packages/hominio-voice/README.md

     ```bash
     pip install -r requirements.txt
     ```
     *   **Note on DeepSpeed:** The `requirements.txt` may include DeepSpeed.
 Installation can be complex, especially on Windows.
 The `install.bat` tries a precompiled wheel.
 If manual installation fails, you might need to build it from source or consult resources like [deepspeedpatcher](https://github.com/erew123/deepspeedpatcher) (use at your own risk).
-Coqui TTS performance benefits most from DeepSpeed.

 </details>